smithlabcode/dnmtools/documentation/docs/pmd.md

 ```txt
  -o, -out
 ```
-output file (default: stdout)
+The name of the output file.
+If no file name is provided, the output will be written to standard output.
+Due to the size of this output, a file name should be specified unless the output will be piped to another command or program.
+The output file contains genomic intervals in BED format.

 ```txt
  -d, -desert
 ```
-maximum distance between bins with data in PMD
+The maximum allowed span where no data is observed inside a PMD.
+If a PMD is larger than this size, it will be broken up.

 ```txt
  -f, -fixedbin
 ```
 Value of the fixed bin size

 ```txt
  -b, -bin
 ```
 Starting bin size

 ```txt
  -a, -arraymode
 ```
 Input is microarray data (e.g. from MethylationEPIC)

 ```txt
  -i, -itr
 ```
 max number of iterations

 ```txt
  -v, -verbose
 ```
-print more run info to STDERR while the program is running
+Print more information while the command is running.

 ```txt
  -D, -debug
 ```
-print debug info to STDERR while the program is runningo
+Print debug information while the command is running.

 ```txt
  -P, -params-in
 ```
-HMM parameter files for individual methylomes (separated with comma)
+HMM parameter files for individual methylomes.
+If multiple files are specified they must be separated with comma and not spaces.

 ```txt
  -r, -posteriors-out
 ```
-write out posterior probabilities in methcounts format
+Write posterior probabilities, in counts format, to this file.

 ```txt
  -p, -params-out
 ```
-write HMM parameters to this file
+Write the trained parameters to this file.

 ```txt
  -s, -seed
 ```
-specify random seed value
+Specify a random seed value.